HigherOrderCO/Bend/GUIDE.md

 sequential", it **will** use 1000's of threads!

 While cool, Bend far from perfect.
 In absolute terms it is still not so fast.
-Compared to SOTA compilers like GCC or GHC, our codegen is still embarassingly bad, and there is a lot to improve.
+Compared to SOTA compilers like GCC or GHC, our code gen is still embarrassingly bad, and there is a lot to improve.
 That said, it does scale horizontally with cores - and that's really cool.
 So, if you'd like to be an early adopter of this interesting tech, this guide will teach you how to apply Bend to build parallel